matezito/odoo/README.md

 Ripcord library is used: [Go to GitHub](https://github.com/poef/ripcord)

-In case of being an Apache server, it must have the XML-RPC extension active.
+The server must have the XML-RPC extension active.

 ## Activación / Activate